Welcome to today's edition of the Rush 24-7 podcast.

 That and how many friends you had during high school determine whether or not you are a liberal.

-James Fowler, UC San Diego, led the study, focused on 2,000 subjects from the National Longitudinal Study of Adolescent Health.
+James Fowler, UC San Diego, led the study focused on 2,000 subjects from the National Longitudinal Study of Adolescent Health.

-They determined that people with a specific variant of the DRD4 gene were more likely to be liberal as adults.
+According to researchers, they determined that people with a specific variant of the DRD4 gene were more likely to be liberal as adults.

 However, the subjects were only more likely to have leanings to the left if they were also socially active during adolescence.